ethhub-io/ethhub/docs/questions-about-ethereum/is-ethereum-more-expensive-to-use-as-price-rises.md

-title: Is Ethereum more expensive to use as price rises?
+title: Is Ethereum more expensive to use as price rises? - EthHub
 description: The Ethereum fee market is independent of fiat prices.

 # Is Ethereum more expensive to use as price rises?